Open Document Text version of this policy

 HoPs can advise on shorter, more targeted statistical training that might be specific to particular departments – this could include training in a new area of expertise or refreshing previously acquired skills.

-For more information on sourcing learning opportunities, please consult the Civil Service Learning portal or the GSS website, which will be reviewed and refreshed on a regular basis.
+For more information on sourcing learning opportunities, please consult the Civil Service Learning Platform or the learning and development area of the GSS website, which will be reviewed and refreshed on a regular basis.

 It is also important to consider activities that enhance broader skills such as influencing, negotiating, decision making, strategic awareness and so on.
-Participation in GSS wide initiatives such as fulfilling roles as international liaison officers, GSS conference organisers, etc can all offer excellent opportunities to demonstrate these skills.
+Participation in GSS wide initiatives such as fulfilling roles as international liaison officers, GSS conference organisers and so on, can all offer excellent opportunities to demonstrate these skills.

-The Civil Service Behaviours details skills and experiences required at each level; statisticians/data scientists aspiring for promotion should consider how they need to achieve the levels to enable them to reach higher grades.
+The Civil Service Behaviours detail skills and experiences required at each level.
+Statisticians and data scientists aspiring for promotion should consider how they need to achieve the levels to enable them to reach higher grades.

 Roles and responsibilities in the CPD process

 CPD is specific to the individual and should be geared to current short and longer term career needs.
-Important development needs should be identified at the start of the year but unplanned activity will also be a major feature of the CPD Log Book.
+Important development needs should be identified at the start of the year but unplanned activity will also be a major feature of the CPD Log Book (ODT 13 KB).
 This should not be forgotten as any early formal planning will not have picked this up.

-All members of the GSG will have a statistician/data scientist involved in the planning and assessment of their professional learning – this will be a member of their line management chain, a designated mentor, or a Head of Profession.
+All members of the GSG will have a statistician/data scientist involved in the planning and assessment of their professional learning – this will be a member of their line management chain, a designated mentor, or a Head of Profession (HoP).

 Specific responsibility for the identification, planning and provision of managing CPD is outlined by role.